SapienzaInteractiveGraphicsCourse/final-project-matteoem/README.md

 RECREATION OF THE GAME PORTAL.

 PORTAL 2 is a Puzzle game-like published by Valve Corporation in 2011.
+This recreation in javascript using three.js & physi.js want to be the sincerest form of flattery for the beatiful masterpiece of videogame that Portal is.

 The commands are stated also in the starting Menu,but here will be reported again: